-The MDS plot clarifies that the TR group has a relatively distinct core, but that there are varieties intermediate between the TR varieties and the other western varieties.
+The existence in our own data of an isogloss bundle between the northwest and the southwest leads us to ask why the feature differences are not reflected in consistent differences in the final analyses.
+We shall try to shed some light on this matter by showing and analyzing some MDS plots.
+We shall examine the entire western region together, i.e., addressing both the question of Stojkov's TR zone and his proposed NW-SW split.
+The MDS plot in Fig. 9 (below) clarifies that the TR group has a relatively distinct core, but that there are varieties intermediate between the TR varieties and the other western varieties.
 The region in the MDS plot between the TR group and the rest of the western dialects is not empty, as it would be if there were a substantial categorical division between the TR varieties on the one hand and the rest of the western varieties.
-In this case we are inclined to accept Stojkov's division, but note that is not a matter of very distinct subsets, but rather two groups with some intermediate cases.
+In this case we are inclined to accept Stojkov's division, but note that is not a matter of very distinct subsets, &lt;sup>18 The map not only confirms Stojkov's division into northwest and southwest, but some of the isoglosses also delineate Stojkov's TR dialect area.
+In addition, the same features confirm the east-west jat-boundary in the center of the country.
+In the north, the jatboundary is strengthened by only two of the 21 features. but rather two groups with some intermediate cases.
 We identify the problem in the clustering procedures, which are easily confused when the space between clusters is occupied as it is here.
+Fig. 9.
+Stojkov's NW, SW and TR Dialects

-If we now turn to the remaining western dialects in the MDS plots, again examining Figure 9, we note that, while the SW varieties (squares) occupy a fairly compact section of the linguistic plane, the NW varieties (triangles) are comparatively diverse.
+Left: Geographical location of Stojkov's NW, SW and TR dialects.
+Right: MDS plot of the linguistic distances between those dialects, legend: triangle - NW, square - SW, circle - TR.
+If we now turn to the remaining western dialects in the MDS plots, again examining Fig. 9, we note that, while the SW varieties (squares) occupy a fairly compact section of the linguistic plane, the NW varieties (triangles) are comparatively diverse.
 This means that while it is possible to distinguish north and south, the decision of where to separate them will necessarily be arbitrary.
 These two groups are less clearly separated in the MDS plot.
 Our tentative conclusion is that the distinction is less clearly reflected in the data.
 Let us examine this more closely.
 We attempt to focus on this issue by examining first, the aggregate distances based on just the words in which the relevant features appear, and second, the aggregate distances based on just the single segments themselves.
-The MDS plots are found in Figure 10.
+The MDS plots are found in Fig. 10.
+Fig. 10.
+MDS Plot of Western Dialects